mui/material-ui/ROADMAP.md

 ### How do I start migrating components to the `v1-beta` branch?

-Once we agree on the migration plan you're gonna have to get your hands dirty.
+Once we agree on the migration plan you're going to have to get your hands dirty.
 That's really up to you.
-At least, you gonna have to
+At least, you going to have to:
 - clone the `v1-beta` branch
 - install the npm dependencies
 - play with the documentation site
 - write some documentation
 - write some tests (unit, integration, visual)

-### When do we intend to release `v1-beta`?
+### When do we intend to release `v1`?

-We don't have an ETA for the release of the `v1-beta` branch, however, we are going to try to follow this plan:
+We don't have an ETA for the release of the `v1`, however, we are going to try to follow this plan:

-1. We completely address the styling issue before moving from *alpha* to [*beta*](https://github.com/callemall/material-ui/milestone/22).
+1. ~~We completely address the styling issue before moving from *alpha* to [*beta*](https://github.com/callemall/material-ui/milestone/22).~~
-2. We publish our first beta releases.
+2. ~~We publish our first beta releases.~~
 3. We fix the last API inconsistencies (as we can make breaking changes without having to worry much).
 4. We merge the beta branch into master
 5. We publish our first pre-releases, if all goes well, we move to the next step.